March 2019

 Understand your pay slips

-Many times, I have heard foreigner employees complain that they have to pay so much in tax in Denmark, and they don’t know what they are paying for.
-The goal of this article is to give you an understanding of your pay slips and the Danish taxing system on personal income.
-Among many payroll programs, I have chosen payroll examples from the 3 programs: Letløn, Danløn, and KMD Løn og Personale (KMD).
-The italicized words indicate the text in Danish in the original pay slips.
+I have often heard foreign employees complain that they have to pay so much in tax in Denmark, and they don’t know what they are paying for.
+This article aims to give you an understanding of your payslips and the Danish taxing system on personal income.
+Among many payroll programs, I have chosen payroll examples from three programs: Letløn, Danløn, and KMD Løn og Personale (KMD).
+The italicized words indicate the text in Danish in the original payslips.

 The headlines

-The headlines are often general information for the employee: information of your employer, your name and personal information in the payroll system, salary period, date of payment, etc. The more advance payroll systems, such as KMD may state your position, your salary category, and other more specific information.
+The headlines are often general information for the employee: information about your employer, your name and personal information in the payroll system, salary period, date of payment, etc. The more advanced payroll systems, such as KMD, may state your position, salary category, and other more specific information.

 The main part